simbolmina/nestjs-auth/README.md

 The application will be running at `http://localhost:3000/api/v3`.

-2. Access the Swagger UI at `http://localhost:3000/api-doc?authToken=mysecretpassword`.
-Replace `mysecretpassword` with the actual password you set in the `SWAGGER_PASSWORD` environment variable.
+2. Access the Swagger UI at `http://localhost:3000/api-doc?authToken=Docs-123456`.
+Replace `Docs-123456` with the actual password you set in the `SWAGGER_PASSWORD` environment variable.

 ### Running Tests